sheehui/tp/docs/UserGuide.md

 | davidLi     | David Li                        | no
 | DavidLi     | David Li                        | no

-Note that this does not apply for near duplicates for no spaces and one space as seen in the last 2 examples above.
+Note that this duplicate detection does not try to combine separated words.
+E.g. 'John Son' and 'Johnson' would not be seen as near duplicates.

 #### Deleting a Client : `delete`